 Sedentary occupations can lead to increased risk of injuries, overweight and obesity and over long periods of time, sedentary occupations can contribute to chronic diseases and early mortality.

 Something that isn’t to do with exercise but is important to bring up because it is an important factor in an office workers health is that if you are staying in one place all day then that place will easily become unhygienic and increase chances of illness.
 To avoid this then it is important to sterilise the office environment regularly.
-If you’re not sure how to do this then just look up a cleaning service near you (E.g. Office Cleaning in Cambridge).

 Other common risks faced by office workers are musculoskeletal disorders from repetitive use of the hands to operate computers, sort paper or use office equipment, and neck and back pain from prolonged sitting and increased sedentary time.
 These risks can be eliminated by employers buying good quality, adjustable chairs and desks.
 Special furniture like standing desks are becoming increasingly popular as the worker isn’t constantly sitting, leading to health issues.
-Employers can shop for this office furniture online and find great deals so they save money while helping their workers health.

 Regular activity helps improve your overall health and fitness.
 It also reduces your risk for many chronic conditions, such as high blood pressure, type 2 diabetes, and obesity.